AkashReddyBheemudi/Automated_Retinal_Imaging/README.md

 </p>

 The accuracy of the generated descriptions is evaluated using BLEU scores.
-The model was trained for 50 epochs with the Adam optimizer.
+The model was trained for 50 epochs with the Adam optimizer. <br>
 <p align="center">
   <img src="https://github.com/user-attachments/assets/2bd91962-c8f7-4761-9118-72cbf86f1684" width="40%" height="40%"/>
 <br><i>Fig. 6: BLEU Scores</i><br>